gdoshi2/gdoshi2.github.io/_pages/jmp.md

 author_profile: true
 ---

 In my Job Market Paper, I study the short- and long-run impacts of electricity grid expansion.
-Below is the abstract and some figures!
+Below is the abstract!

 **Wiring America: The Short- and Long-Run Effects of Electricity Grid Expansion**
 ----